zaproxy/zaproxy-website/site/content/blog/2024-12-24-use-zap-with-flagger-in-kubernetes/index.md

 ## Deploy ZAP resources
 Flagger will be triggering ZAP, but we need to set up the resources ahead of time.

 1. Copy the following `PersistentVolumeClaim`, substituting the `storageClassName` value with an appropriate `StorageClass` on your cluster.
 Save as `zap-pvc.yaml` and apply with `kubectl apply -f zap-pvc.yaml`.
-This will be where the ZAP reports will be saved it.
+This is where the ZAP reports will be saved.
 I'm saving mine to Azure Blob Storage, which is where I will be reading the report from.
     ```
     apiVersion: v1
     kind: PersistentVolumeClaim